bwconrad/website/content/posts/training-log-4.md

 # Training Log Entry 4: June 19-25, 2023

-This will be hopeful be the last week of a short 3 week transition back into my regular training schedule.
-After bring back 1 workout last week, the goal for this week is to return my regular schedule of 2 workouts on Wednesday and Friday while keeping the mileage in the low 60s.
+After last week's failed attempt at returning to my regular training schedule, this week's plan to once again aim for 2 workouts on Wednesday and Friday and have the mileage in the low 60s.

 ## Monday June 19